Hypoxis hirsuta (Yellow Star-grass)

 Where to buy native seed and plants ↓

-Photos by K. Chayka taken at Lost Valley SNA, Washington County.
-Photos courtesy Peter M. Dziuk taken in Polk and Washington counties, MN, and St. Croix County, WI.
+Photos by K. Chayka taken at Lost Valley SNA, Washington County and in Alabama.
+Photos by Peter M. Dziuk taken in Polk and Washington counties, MN, and St. Croix County, WI.

 Have you seen this plant in Minnesota, or have any other comments about it?